dankmrpanda/canvas-notifier/README.md

 # Canvas Notifier

 A Discord bot that monitors Canvas LMS (Carnegie Mellon University) for assignments and sends notifications to your Discord server.
-Supports multiple courses with individual channel/role mappings.
+Supports automatic course discovery from Canvas with auto-generated roles, categories, and channels.
 Features automatic reminders before deadlines and custom reminder support via slash commands.

 ## Features

+- **Automatic Course Discovery** - Automatically fetches all your courses from Canvas
+- **Auto-Generated Roles** - Creates roles based on course section numbers (e.g., "33141" from "33141-1")
+- **Auto-Generated Categories** - Creates Discord categories based on Canvas term names (e.g., "Fall 2024")
+- **Auto-Generated Channels** - Creates restricted channels for each course (only enrolled users can see)
+- **Role Selection Channel** - Each term category has a "roles" channel where users can join/leave courses
+- **Role Sync** - When joining/leaving a course, all related assignment roles are automatically added/removed
 - **New Assignment Notifications** - Get notified when assignments are posted
 - **Assignment Updates** - Alerts when assignment deadlines change
 - **Automatic Reminders** - Reminders at 24h, 6h, 3h, and 30min before deadlines